kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

 ## Final Words
-Needless to say that the field will be flooded in the next few years with work on how to make LLMs solve the text-to-high-level-query problem.
+Needless to say that the field will be flooded in the next few years with work on how to use LLMs to solve the text-to-high-level-query problem.
 Many rules of thumbs will emerge about how to prompt them correctly.
 The questions one can ask in this space is endless.
-I can speculate about a lot but I think it's plausible that many of these rules of thumbs, specifically the syntactic differences in prompting, can become obsolete very quickly as newer and more advanced LLMs that know high-level database languages better emerge.
+I can speculate about a lot but I think it's plausible that many of these rules of thumbs, specifically the syntactic differences in prompting, can become obsolete very quickly as newer and more advanced LLMs that are better at speaking high-level database languages emerge.
 For example, it's plausible that people will stop showing LLMs example (question, query) pairs each time they ask them to generate
-SQL once they know SQL enough.
-However the harder question of how to model the data so that its meaning is clear and the queries that need to be written are simpler is more likely to remain a challenge for a longer time.
-I would not be too optimistic that there can emerge very clear answers to how to model your data best as anyone who has modeled records knows this is part art part science.
-Yet, some studiable questions, such as effects of normalization, use of views, generating Cypher, can yield some important rules of thumbs that can be beneficial in practice.
+SQL once LLMs are better at speaking SQL.
+However, the harder question of how to model the data so that its meaning is clear and the queries that need to be written are simpler is more likely to remain a challenge for a longer time.
+I would not be too optimistic that there can emerge very clear answers to this question.
+How to model your data is part art part science.
+Yet, some studiable questions, such as effects of normalization, use of views, generating Cypher for recursive queries, can yield some important rules of thumbs that can be beneficial in practice.

-In the next post, I will cover what I learned about RAG over unstructured data, where graphs and knowledge graphs are playing a more important role.
+In the next post, I will cover what I learned about RAG over unstructured data.
+Graphs and knowledge graphs are playing a more interesting role in that space.
 Until then, happy new year to all!